Evidence for goodness of fit in Karl Pearson chi-squared statistics

 \subsection{Defining the evidence for equivalence}

-As in the last section, $\lambda _0$ will denote the \lq equivalence boundary value\rq\ that separates the null hypothesis of non-equivalence $\lambda \geq \lambda _0$ from the equivalence alternative $0\leq \lambda <\lambda _0 $.
-Proceeding as in Section~\ref{sec:evidpos} with $S$ the Karl Pearson test statistic (\ref{eqn:KP}) but now taking into account the reversal of hypotheses, again transform $S$ to the normal calibration scale.
-A \vst \, in this context is a continuous and {\em strictly decreasing} function $h(S)$ of the test statistic $S$, which for all values of $\lambda$ has approximate variance one and which has mean increasing from 0 at $\lambda =\lambda _0$ as $\lambda $ {\em decreases}.
+{As in Section~\ref{sec:eqtestchisq}, $\lambda _0$ denotes the \lq equivalence boundary value\rq\ that separates the null hypothesis of non-equivalence $\lambda \geq \lambda _0$ from the equivalence alternative $0\leq \lambda <\lambda _0 $.
+Proceeding as in Section~\ref{sec:evidpos} with $S$ the statistic (\ref{eqn:KP}) but now taking into account the reversal of hypotheses, transform $S$ to the normal calibration scale.
+A transformation to evidence is a continuous,{\em strictly decreasing} function $h(S)$ of the test statistic $S$, which for all values of $\lambda$ has an approximate normal distribution with variance one and whose mean function is increasing from 0 at $\lambda =\lambda _0$ as $\lambda $ {\em decreases}.}

 As in Section~\ref{sec:evidpos} compose two \vst s, one for each of the regions $0\leq S<\nu$ and $\nu \leq S$: Let $c_1=\sqrt{\lambda_0+\nu/2}\;$, and $c_0=c_1-\sqrt{\nu/2}\, +\sqrt {2\nu }\,$ in the following expression: